The Limits of Citation Counts: Model

 As the Euclidean index, this measure is a simple index that is not comparable across fields.
-However, the index accounts for some indirect influence, as $I[d](a)$ corresponds to the total number of citations obtained by papers citing $a$'s papers.\footnote{Note that with this crude measure, if a paper cites two of $a$'s papers, it is counted twice.}
+However, the index accounts for some indirect influence, as $f_a(d)$ represents the cumulative citations garnered by papers citing $a$'s papers.

-In the sequel, I show in \secref{sCCS} that the inability of the Euclidean index to allow for comparisons across fields, and to account for indirect influence extends to all indices that ``count citations''.
-Moreover, these two defects of citation-counting schemes are independent, and each one can be dropped independently of the other, as hinted in Examples 2 and 3.
-Then, I define a new measure in \secref{sMeasure} that drops these two deficiencies at the same time, and I carefully justify the construction of the measure.